shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Responsive Design for side-by-side browser windows and Tablets.
 - Homepage design.
 - Leave selectedChannel on Logout
 - Refactor About Channel with more details into a modal.